JamesKindon/jkindon.github.io/_posts/2023-06-19-citrix-mcs-dedicated-workload-mechanics-part-1.md

 Whilst a short post, hopefully this shines some insight into how persistent virtual machine relationships are handled when provisioned with MCS, and provides some options should your underlying virtual machine `uuid` change.

-Would be very nice if we could have a `Set-ProvVM` PowerShell commandlet Citrix...hint hint :)
+Would be very nice if we could have a `Set-ProvVM` PowerShell cmdlet Citrix...hint hint :)